crate/crate/docs/general/dql/selects.rst

 ^^^^^^^^^^^

-As mentioned above, CrateDB indexes complex structures by flattening them into multiple Lucine records.
+As mentioned above, CrateDB indexes complex structures by flattening them into multiple Lucene records.
 While this approach makes it possible to efficiently query nested documents to an arbitrary depth with the full speed of the table index, it does have some limitations: